 Gilly is a graduate of West Virginia University, where she earned a B.S. in social work.
 She worked for fifteen years at Women’s Services, Inc., in Meadville, a dual center that served victims of sexual assault and domestic violence, where she had been executive director since 1998.
 In 2008 she accepted the position of director of development at Allegheny College.
 In 2011 President Mullen asked her to join his staff as assistant to the president for board relations, and in 2012 she was promoted to chief of staff.
 She has broad experience both at Allegheny College and on the local, county and state level as a member of numerous committees and boards that helped shape her knowledge, skill, and depth in governance-related areas.
 Gilly oversees the president’s staff.

-As executive vice president of Allegheny College, Sue serves as the College’s chief operating officer.
-She leads finance and administration, human resources, information services and planning, development and alumni relations, enrollment and communications, student affairs, athletics and recreation, and Title IX.
+As executive vice president and chief operating officer, Sue leads finance and administration, human resources, information services and planning, development and alumni relations, enrollment and communications, student affairs, athletics and recreation, and Title IX.
 Before joining Allegheny in 2013, Sue spent a decade at Lycoming College in a variety of senior officer roles.
 She initially served as institutional planning officer and executive assistant to the president before being promoted to vice president for planning and then to vice president for administration and planning.
 Previously, she held positions in academic affairs and student affairs at Dartmouth College, Harvard College and Wheelock College.
 While completing her doctoral studies, Sue taught a number of courses as a teaching fellow at the Harvard Graduate School of Education.
 She began her career at Albright College, where she held concurrent roles as head women’s basketball coach, admissions counselor and special assistant to the academic dean.
 A member of the NCAA Division III Financial Aid Committee and of NACUBO’s Small Institutions Council, she has also served multiple times as a Middle States evaluation team member.
 She earned an A.B. in psychology from Dartmouth College as well as an Ed.M. in administration and an Ed.D. in higher education from Harvard University.